-Introduction to the principles and theoretical perspectives of sociology.
+(Formerly SOCIO 15LS) Introduction to the principles and theoretical perspectives of sociology.
 Topics will include sociological research methods, culture, groups, collective behavior, urbanization, stratification, socialization, race, and gender inequality.
 Through various reading and writing exercises and assignments, students will be provided an opportunity to develop critical ways of looking at sociological phenomena.
 Through the examination of the various modes of inquiry used by behavioral scientists, students will be encouraged to develop an awareness of the importance as well as the complexity of data collection and reporting.
-This course fulfills the LMC General Education Requirement for Behavioral Science.
-(CAN SOC 2) SC
+This course meets the General Education Requirement for Behavioral Science. ((CAN SOC 2)) SC

-Transfer:UC, CSU Gen. Ed.
-Area D10
+Transfer: UC, CSU Gen. Ed.
+Area D10, IGETC Area 4J

-SOCIO-016LS Introduction to Social Problems
+SOCIO-016 Introduction to Social Problems